frostyard/nbc/README.md

 The image should contain:

 - **Linux kernel modules** in `/usr/lib/modules/$KERNEL_VERSION/`
+- **dracut**: Required for initramfs generation with etc-overlay module
 - **System libraries** in `/usr/lib` and `/usr/lib64`
 - **Essential binaries** in `/usr/bin` and `/usr/sbin`
 - **Basic system configuration** in `/etc`